 PBIS Behaviors BSSD Profile of a Graduate Student Behavior Growth Behaviors Exemplary Behaviors Responsible Participate effectively in civic life through knowing how to stay informed and understanding governmental processes Act responsibly with the interests of the larger community in mind.
 Demonstrate personal integrity, honesty, and ethical behavior.
 Responsible steward of the environment.
 Go above and beyond being helpful to all students, staff and visitors.
 Use the "Stop" technique when you witness irresponsible behavior.
 Maintaining the work done by Miss Wilma and other custodial & food services staff.
 Abstaining from disruptive behavior for progressive periods of time.
 Advocating for yourself in communicating to a friend or classmate isn't doing "their part of the project" instead of avoiding the problem.
 Leaving your work area neat and tidy after being reprimanded for it repeatedly.
 Assisting a classmate who is struggling with a concept.
 Calmly and proactively using "stop" to deescalate a potentially hurtful/harmful situation between other parties.
 Seeing a mess and taking the initiative to clean it up even though they weren't responsible.
 Respectful Exercise the rights and obligations of citizenship at local, state, national and levels.
 Be respectful of others in a diverse society.
 Advocate for the feelings of others and using manners and kind words to combat the harassment of members of our community.
 Respond to the "STOP" technique and use empathy to recognize how your actions have affected others.
 Abstaining from name calling/teasing/etc. after being reprimanded for it.
 Recognizing how your behavior has been hurtful to others and apologizing without being told to do so.
 Teaching empathy to a classmate who is making comments that could be considered insensitive towards a minority group.
 Safe Understand the implications of civic decisions Act responsibly with the interests of the larger community in mind.
 Exercise the obligations of citizenship at local, state and national levels.
 Tell an adult about any concerns which impact the safety of our staff and/or students.
-Especially when the most important school rules are in question violated (drugs, weapons, fights) Tell an adult when you see that the "stop" technique didn't put an end to the disrespectful behavior.
-On their own accord, a student makes amends for their unsafe behavior See something say Something A student alerts a staff member that students are planning to fight in the bathroom.
-A student informs a teacher about how they used the stop technique and how it isning working.
+Especially when the most important school rules are in question violated (drugs, weapons, fights) On their own accord, a student makes amends for their unsafe behavior See something say Something A student alerts a staff member that students are planning to fight in the bathroom.
+A student informs a teacher about how

-RESPONSIBLE RESPECTFUL, SAFE STUDENT BEHAVIOR GUIDELINES
+RESPONSIBLE, RESPECTFUL, SAFE STUDENT BEHAVIOR GUIDELINES